Boeing will reassign 3,000 workers as airlines reach compensation deals over MAX

 Boeing also said it added a MAX storage facility in Victorville, California.
 Some employees from Renton will staff MAX airplane storage locations in Moses Lake, Washington and Victorville.

-Boeing's biggest supplier, Spirit AeroSystems, said Monday it would offer voluntary layoffs to some employees as it grapples with the production halt.
-The company said last month it would suspend production of 737 MAX parts beginning Jan 1.
+Boeing's biggest supplier, Spirit AeroSystems Inc, said Monday it would offer voluntary layoffs to some employees as it grapples with the production halt.
+The company said last month it would suspend production of 737 MAX parts beginning Jan.
+1.

 Reuters has reported the Federal Aviation Administration is not expected to approve the plane's return to service until at least February and potentially March or later.